ruiwen905/kboxLyricsBot/documentation/heroku_deployment.md

 *NOTE: Do **NOT** add any extension behind.
 The name of this file should exactly be "Procfile"

 ### Create a requirement text file
-A file that contains a list of packages to install. <br>
+A file that contains a list of dependencies to install. <br>
+When your app is deployed, Heroku will read this file and installs these Python dependencies. <br>
 You can do this by:
 ```
 $ pip freeze > requirements.txt